 There’s no cap on REPAYE payments, so If Chris’s income is going to grow significantly or he ends up marrying someone with a similar or higher income and no student loans, his loan payments could more than double.

 That’s why if something significant in his life happens down the road, he’d want to reevaluate his path.
 Since he’s not quite sure about his future spouse or earnings, taking advantage of the interest subsidy means he’d lower his interest rate and have less to pay back if he were to switch payment plans or refinance.

-Physical Therapists can find a clear path to pay back their student loans.
-A path that could save them tens of thousands of dollars out of pocket and figure out how to pursue the career path and specialty that motivated them to enter DPT school.
+Physical therapists can find a clear path to pay back their student loans.
+A path that could save them tens of thousands of dollars out of pocket and figure out how to pursue the career path and specialty that motivated them to enter PT school.

-Student Loan Planner has done over 750 student loan consults for clients with over $200,000,000+ of student loans.
-Whether you want to work for a hospital and go for PSLF, work at a private clinic or save up to start your own, we can help you figure out the optimal path in just 1 hour.
+Student Loan Planner® has done thousands of consults for student loan borrowers with over $1.5 billion of student debt.
+Whether you want to work for a hospital and go for PSLF, work at a private clinic or save up to start your own, we can help you figure out the optimal path in just one hour.

 Are student loans keeping you from pursuing your career and financial goals as a physical therapist?
 Share your story in the comments.